vellfr00/spring-uncaught-guard/README.md

 - 🛠️ **Highly Customizable**: Offers flexible customization options directly through the annotation, allowing you to adapt the library’s behavior to your specific needs.
 - 🔌 **Easily Extensible**: Provides extension points for custom exception logging, other than the ones already provided out-of-the-box, enabling seamless integration with your existing logging and monitoring infrastructure.

+### ⚙️ How It Works
+Spring Uncaught Guard utilizes Spring's `@RestControllerAdvice` mechanism to seamlessly intercept uncaught exceptions thrown by your REST controllers.
+By default, it is configured to handle all exceptions that are subclasses of `RuntimeException`, which are commonly used for application-specific errors.
+If you have defined a custom `@RestControllerAdvice` for a specific exception type, your custom handler will take precedence, and those exceptions will not be intercepted by this library.
+This ensures you retain full control and flexibility over exception handling for known cases, while Spring Uncaught Guard acts as a safety net for truly unexpected errors.
+When an uncaught exception occurs, the library automatically captures comprehensive details—including the stack trace, request headers, cookies, and body content—and assigns a unique trace identifier (`traceId`) to the event.
+These details are then logged using your chosen logging strategies, and a standardized error response containing the `traceId` is returned to the client, making debugging and error tracking straightforward.

 ## 🗂️ Project Structure
 - 📦 `uncaught-guard`: Contains the core library code.
 - 🧪 `uncaught-guard-test-app`: A sample Spring Boot application that demonstrates the library in action and serves as a testing ground.